 Superar was inspired by Venezuela’s El Sistema.
 El Sistema is a musical system for underprivileged children founded by José Antonio Abreu in 1975.
 The program soon grew beyond Venezuela into an emergent global music network.
 Superar is a part of the Sistema Europe Network.
 Superar has particularly close connections to Sistema initiatives in Turkey, Italy and the United Kingdom as well as in the Balkans.

 Superar is a not-for-profit, independent association that works in close partnership with its founding institutions.
-Superar is funded by the Hilti Foundation as main partner.
+Superar is primarily funded by the Hilti Foundation.